-As youd expect from a bird with the title Bird of Prey, chicks are a source of food for them.
+As you would expect from a bird with the title Bird of Prey, chicks are a source of food for them.

 Buzzards are particularly keen on chicks.
-They are normally only found in open field areas where they can visually target their prey from great height and then swoop in to take the birds.
-Buzzards have dark brown upper parts with paler underparts and have a wingspan of up to 1.2m.
+They are normally only found in open field areas where they can visually target their prey from a great height and then swoop in to take the birds.
+Buzzards have dark brown upperparts with paler underparts and have a wingspan of up to 1.2m.
 Although they will take chicks it is unlikely they will tackle an adult bird.

-An Enclosed Run is the best and the only forms of protection against this problem.
+An Enclosed Run is the best and the only form of protection against this problem.

-There are though semi-feral Cats in most of the country and these are more likely to take a chick if it can get at it.
-Again a covered run is always best for chicks.
+There are though, a large number of semi-feral Cats in most parts of the country and these are more likely to take a chick if they can get at it.
+Again, a covered run is always best for chicks.

-Luckily, Lions, Panthers and Tigers are not normally a problem in this country, unless you live around Bodmin Moor of course!!
+Luckily, the larger cats - Lions, Panthers and Tigers - are not normally a problem in this country, unless you live around Bodmin Moor of course!!